dogrdon/othercontent/readme.md

-##projectwhatever
+##othercontent

-it's a project about whatever
+It's a project about othercontent.
+Othercontent hopes to connect people with the othercontent they identify with most.